Dande8719/Dande8719/README.md

 - 🔭 I’m currently working on my path to be a data Scientist
-- 🌱 I’m currently learning Data Science in Hack Bsoos school
+- 🌱 I’m currently learning Data Science in Hack Boss School
 - 👯 I’m looking to collaborate on proyects whit data management for renewable energy
 - 🤔 I’m looking for help with Python and SQL
 - 💬 Ask me about Energy and idustrial stuff